Degree of the 3-secant variety: The secant bundle

 \section{The secant bundle}

+In this section, we will introduce and utilize the concept of the secant bundle as a nonsingular birational model for the 2-secant variety.
+The secant bundle is a projective bundle over the Hilbert scheme $X^{[2]}$, which represent length 2 subschemes of $X$.
+The fiber of the projection morphism of the secant bundle at each point $\xi$ of $X^{[2]}$ corresponds to either a secant line or a tangent line spanned by $\xi$.
+Under sufficient high very ampleness of embedding line bundle, the distinct secant and tangent lines do not intersect in the secant bundle.

-In this section, we start with introducing the concepts of higher very ampleness and secant bundles to relate information of double point formula with the information of higher secant varieties.
-It is often necessary to consider higher very ampleness of the projective embedding in order to ensure the desirable properties of the secant bundle and the inverse image of $X$ under the birational morphism from the secant bundle to the secant variety. (cf. \cite{ullery} and \cite{vermeire2009singularities}) \begin{defn} [cf. {\cite{BS88} and \cite{catanese90}}] A line bundle $\mathcal{L}$ on a complete algebraic variety $X$ over an algebraically closed field $k$ is \textit{d-very ample} if, for every zero-dimensional subscheme $Z$ of $X$ with length less than or equal to $d+1$, the restriction map is surjective. \end{defn}
+\begin{defn} [cf. {\cite{BS88} and \cite{catanese90}}] A line bundle $\mathcal{L}$ on a complete algebraic variety $X$ over an algebraically closed field $k$ is \textit{d-very ample} if, for every zero-dimensional subscheme $Z$ of $X$ with length less than or equal to $d+1$, the restriction map is surjective. \end{defn}

 \begin{rem} Note that for two integers $d_1 \geq d_2$, if a line bundle $\mathcal{L}$ is $d_1$-very ample, $\mathcal{L}$ is also $d_2$-very ample. \end{rem}

 A line bundle $\mathcal{L}$ is 0-very ample if and only if it is spanned by global sections, and it is 1-very ample if and only if it is very ample.
 For instance, the $d$-uple Veronese embedding of $\mathbb{P}^n$ is embedded by the $d$-very ample line bundle $\mathcal{O}(d)$, as shown in \cite[Corollary 2.1 and Proposition 2.2]{BS93}.